 – JJ, Christ-centered ANR commenter

 My heart goes out to you, JJ.
 I seek your forgiveness, because I once indirectly exhorted people in your shoes to “deal with it.”
-I’ve being convicted and now think you ought to graciously show him why he must reconsider your desires, in light of 1 Corinthians 7, and many other Bible passages that instruct married Christians to relinquish their bodies and sexual desires to their spouses, in the same way Christ gave up his body for us.
+I’ve been convicted and now think you ought to graciously show him why he must reconsider your desires, in light of 1 Corinthians 7, and many other Bible passages that instruct married Christians to relinquish their bodies and sexual desires to their spouses, in the same way Christ gave up his body for us.